openstack/ceilometer/doc/source/configuration.rst

 HBase
 ===================

 This storage implementation uses Thrift HBase interface.
-The default Thrift's connection settings should be changed to support using ConnectionPool in HBase.
+The default Thrift connection settings should be changed to support using ConnectionPool in HBase.
 To ensure proper configuration, please add the following lines to the `hbase-site.xml` configuration file::